rqfirqfo/rqfirqfo.github.io/README.md

 # rqfirqfo.github.io
-a website for my youtube channel
+i'm too lazy to make a website so yeah here it is